 The Abbey Social Justice team was formed collectively in 2017 after two groups, the Year 13 Advocacy Leadership Team and the Year 14 Faith in Action Leadership Team worked throughout the academic year of 2016-2017 to promote awareness of social injustices and also put into action work to make a difference to those in the local, national and international community.
 The work of social justice has been a key part of the school for many years now though with many other key aspects already being carried out such as the Zambia Immersion Project and many fundraising activities carried out across many departments in the school.
-The Zambia Immersion Project will form a key part of the Social Justice Team as well as the newly created Edmund Rice Camps which will begin in Summer 2017.
+The Zambia Immersion Project will form a key part of the Social Justice Team as well as the newly created Edmund Rice Camps which began in the Summer of 2017.
 The four groups collectively form the pillar for social justice in the Abbey Christian Brothers’ Grammar School (CBGS).

 Faith in Action Leadership Team